 The Master's Program is designed to facilitate management and marketing skills that lead to long term professional growth in an interlinked and expanding sports marketplace that includes professional, intercollegiate, and recreational sports and the wide variety of private and public organizations that promote and organize fitness and health programs.

 The Sport Management Program was established at University of San Francisco's Main Campus in 1991.
 Our 52-acre San Francisco Main Campus, just one block from Golden Gate Park, is the home base for USF.
-The University offers a wide range of undergraduate and graduate programs in the College of Arts and Sciences, the School of Business, the School of Education, the School of Law, the School of Nursing and the College of Professional Studies.
+The University offers a wide range of undergraduate and graduate programs in the College of Arts and Sciences, the School of Business, the School of Management, the School of Education, the School of Law, and the School of Nursing and Health Professionals.
 The University of San Francisco is fully accredited by the Western Association of School and Colleges and a host of discipline-specific accreditation agencies.